JinchengLyu/AI4Behavior/README.md

-# How to start this project
+# How to start using this project

+## install dependency
+After pull from GitHub, you need to install all dependencies with following command:

+>npm i \
+>cd ./backend \
+>npm i

 ## Frontend
-Open one terminal, run:`npm start`
+Open one terminal, make sure your current working directory is root of this project, run: `npm start`

-then you can run frontend on http://localhost:3000
+then you can see frontend on http://localhost:3000

-## backend
-Open another terminal then run:

-> cd ./backend\
-> node server.js

-then you can use endpoints indecated in `./backend/server.js` on http://locahost:4004
+at same time you can use endpoints indecated in `./backend/server.js` on http://locahost:4004

 # Getting Started with Create React App